 Doctors recommend a mastectomy because this type of cancer is fast-growing and advanced in most patients.
 Radiation after surgery helps kill any remaining cancer cells.

 The prognosis for inflammatory breast cancer patients continues to improve as new breast cancer treatments become available.
 Suppose you or a family member or friend is diagnosed with inflammatory breast cancer (or any other type of breast cancer).
-In that case, Willamette Valley Cancer Institute provides competent, compassionate care while allowing you to stay close to home.
-With Albany, Eugene, Corvallis, Florence, Lincoln City, and Newport locations, we provide state-of-the-art care without the stress of long-distance travel.
+In that case, Willamette Valley Cancer Institute breast cancer doctors provide competent, compassionate care while allowing you to stay close to home.
+With breast cancer centers in Albany, Eugene, Corvallis, Florence, Lincoln City, and Newport, Oregon, we provide state-of-the-art care without the stress of long-distance travel.